Determining planetary positions in the sky for $\pm 50$ years to an accuracy of $\stackrel{<}{_{\sim}} 1^{\circ}$ with a calculator}: Appendix B: Position of the Moon

 But before we correct for the ellipticity of the Moon's orbit, we need to consider that unlike in a planetary orbit where the position of the perihelion change so slowly with time that it can be considered constant for $\pm 50$ years, in Moon's orbit the perigee rotates forward with respect to the vernal equinox with a period of 3231.4 days ($\sim 8.85$ years), corresponding to an angular speed $0.11141 ^{\circ}$/day.
-With an initial value of $ 83.3^{\circ}$, the longitude of the perigee, on January 1, 2007, 00:00 UT is then given by, $\lambda_{p}=83.3 + 0.11141 \times 2557= 8.2^{\circ}$.
+With an initial value of $ 83.3^{\circ}$, the longitude of the perigee, on April 1, 2020, 00:00 UT is then given by, $\lambda_{\rm p}=83.3 + 0.11141 \times 7396= 187.3^{\circ}$.
+From this we get Moon's mean anomaly for a circular motion as, $\theta_{0}=\lambda_{\rm g0}-\lambda_{\rm p}=277.1^{\circ}$.